-The City's adopted Level of Service (LOS) standard for solid waste is 9.4 pounds per capita per day in Infrastructure Element Policy 5D.1.2 of the Comprehensive Plan.
+The City's adopted Level of Service (LOS) standard for solid waste is 9.4 pounds per capita per day (Comprehensive Plan, Infrastructure Element Policy 5D.1.2).
 Table 8 below shows the projected solid waste which could be generated in the City through 2030 based on population projections.
 The city's Green Master Plan does stress the need to reduce the amount of solid waste being sent to the landfill and increasing the capture rate of recyclable materials.
 Increasing the recycling rate would reduce the total pounds per capita per day.